History of Lancaster (Forton) services

 Including a transport café on each site, seating was provided for 700 people, with 101 toilets and 403 parking spaces.
 A kiosk and toilets were provided in the picnic area.

 Architects T P Bennett & Sons had been commissioned to design the services, along with the similar Hilton Park.
 The agreed initial rent was the highest of any 1960s service station.
-However, it was the only service area to use a constant revenue curve, and the rent did not increase as custom did, meaning in the long-term it could have become one of the cheapest.
-At £885,000, it was the most expensive service station Rank built, and was considerably more than what had been requested.
+However, it was the only service area to use a constant revenue curve (where the rent did not increase as custom did), meaning in the long-term it could have become one of the cheapest to run.
+At £885,000, it was the most expensive service station Rank built, and was considerably more than what had been asked of them.

 The county surveyor and chairman of the county highways said it was by the far the best option put forward.
 However, it didn't offer anything for southbound traffic.
 It was therefore summarised as "not ideal but imaginative".
 On this weak recommendation, they won the contract, but on a condition imposed by the Landscape Advisory Committee that the height of the tower was reduced to something less striking.

 Lancaster was opened in 1965 by Rank under the name 'Forton'.
-The petrol station opened early in January as the motorway was also finished early, and the northbound amenities in November.
-Much of the southbound building wasn't built until the late 1980s.
-Forton had paid a significant sum to accelerate the speed of construction of the services to be ready for the motorway, despite being under no obligation to.
+The petrol station opened early in January, with some additional southbound facilities opening that Spring.
+The motorway had been opened ahead of schedule, and Rank had paid a significant sum to accelerate the speed of construction of the services to be ready for the motorway, despite being under no obligation to.

-As with all their services, Rank issued celebratory promotional leaflets.
+In November the northbound amenities opened.
+As with all their services, Rank issued celebratory promotional leaflets to go with it.

 Extensions to the lower area of the northbound building added a shop and early fast food unit, later becoming La Brioche Doree.
 In 2000 an additional retail extension created space for retail stores, one of the first shopping centres they built.
 From 2007 this consisted of WHSmith, M&S Simply Food and Costa, with additional space created by the toilets moving upstairs.
 Burger King is now the main upstairs offer.

 During early 2017, the northbound side underwent a minor refurbishment and on 7 March an Arlo's outlet opened replacing the former EDC outlet.
 The Costa unit was also refurbished and reopened during this time.
-A Greggs outlet is still due to join the northbound site.
+A Greggs outlet opened in the forecourt on 30 March.